MistyCommunity/Documentation/src/content/docs/skills/local-skill-architecture.md

 {}
 ```

 **Important!** Skills running on the robot are subject to a default timeout of 5 minutes.
 After 5 minutes the skill will cancel, even if it is performing actions or waiting on callbacks.
-This duration can be changed by providing a different `TimeoutInSeconds` value in the `meta` file.
+You can change this duration by providing a different `TimeoutInSeconds` value in the `meta` file.
+This value determines how many seconds elapse before the skill cancels.
 In addition, if a skill is not performing any actions nor waiting on any commands, it will automatically cancel after 5 seconds.

-The value of `TimeOutInSeconds` in the `meta` file determines how many seconds elapse before the skill cancels.
-If a skill is not performing actions or waiting on callbacks, it automatically cancels after 5 seconds.

 It's possible to prevent this automatic cancellation by using an infinite loop in your code, but doing so can cause Misty to continue executing your skill in the background even after the skill times out or is explicitly cancelled.
 Currently, you can address this by including an additional `ForceCancelSkill` key in the `meta` file for the skill and setting its value to     `true`.
 When you do this, issuing a `CancelSkill` command forces the skill to cancel via a thrown exception and stops all background execution of the skill.

-**Note:** Cancelling a skill with a `true` value for `ForceCancelSkill` in the `meta` puts Misty into a state where she may not be able to start new skills for up to 30 seconds.
+**Note:** Cancelling a skill that has a `true` value for `ForceCancelSkill` in the `meta` puts Misty into a state where she may not be able to start new skills for up to 30 seconds.
 We recommend excluding the `ForceCancelSkill` parameter from the `meta` file for skills without infinite running logic, and avoiding this kind logic where possible.